saleor/saleor-docs/docs/dashboard-orders.md

 - Choose the [[Add Products]] option in the main field on the order creation page
 - Select products from the drop-down menu or by typing the product name in the search field.
 Assign using the check boxes
 - Choose the customer name.
 Other customer information fields will then auto-complete.
 Manually make any changes or input information for a new customer
-- Choose the best shipping from the drop-down list of available couriers
+- Choose the best shipping offer from the drop-down list of available couriers

 Once you set up the order and finalize it using the button in the footer, it becomes a normal order and replacement goods can be sent to the customer.